rackspace-cookbooks/magentostack/README.md

   - sets up the mysql slave (runs the mysql_base recipe as well)
   - allows the master to connect (via iptables)

+### nfs_client and nfs_server
+- server recipe installs nfs server and configures an export (by default, under /exports) for magento media
+- client recipe creates a mount point, and mounts the export from the server (uses search with a tag to find the server)

 ### newrelic
 - what it does
   - sets up newrelic and the php agent for newrelic